alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 But that is not all.
-Quite often direct flights would be too expensive and we would be routed through some big hub like Frankfurt. so we would need to book Madrid → Frankfurt and Frankfurt → Cologne (and back).
+Quite often direct flights would be too expensive and we would be routed through some big hub like Frankfurt.
+So we would need to book Madrid → Frankfurt and Frankfurt → Cologne (and back).
 And quite often the same restrictions would apply to tickets during the week to all four tickets.
 Therefore we would be travelling with **eight plane tickets** of which we would only use four: